bzeeno/riscv-cpu/README.md

 ├── Diagrams
 │   ├── Core.jpg
 │   └── cpu.jpg
+├── README.md
+└── Test
+    ├── riscv_cpu_tb.sv
-└── README.md
+    └── sc_cpu_test.asm

 </pre>

-- The CPU directory contains all of the design files, while the Diagrams directory contains the diagrams
+- The CPU directory contains all of the design files
+- The Diagrams directory contains the diagrams in README.md
+- The Test directory contains the test bench file and the assembly file used to test the CPU

 # CPU Design
 ![](Diagrams/cpu.jpg)